USS Sparrow (MHC-42): World War II service

-LCI(L)-1098 made her way through Lake Michigan and the Chicago Drainage Canal, down the Illinois River and the Mississippi river, and arrived at New Orleans, Louisiana, on 12 November 1944.
+LCI(L)-1098 made her way through Lake Michigan and the Chicago Drainage Canal, down the Illinois River and the Mississippi River, and arrived at New Orleans, Louisiana, on 12 November 1944.
 She drydocked at New Orleans, then commenced her shakedown cruise to Galveston, Texas.
 After completing shakedown and amphibious training, she departed Galveston on 6 December 1944.

 Transfer to the Pacific Theatre

-She transited the Panama Canal on 13 December, and arrived in San Diego, California, on the 27 December.
+She transited the Panama Canal on 13 December, and arrived in San Diego, California, on 27 December.
 On 11 March 1945, following further exercises and training at San Diego, LCI(L)-1098 got underway for Pearl Harbor, Hawaii, en route to Guam in the Marianas.
 She entered Pearl Harbor and departed soon thereafter, visiting Eniwetok Atoll along the way to the Marianas.
 She arrived at Guam on 8 April.

 She was assigned harbor patrol and escort duties in the Marianas on 25 April and remained so engaged until 16 December, when she sailed back toward the United States.
 LCI (L)-1098 stopped at Pearl Harbor from 28 December 1945 until 3 January 1946.
 She made San Diego on the 15th and remained there for almost a month.
 On 12 March, she departed San Diego, sailed via the Panama Canal for New Orleans, and arrived there on 2 April.
 On 5 June 1946, LCI (L)-1098 was placed out of commission, in reserve, and berthed at Green Cove Springs, Florida.